Engaging Students in Inquiry and Discussion on International Issues: A Choices Program Working Conference

-Join the Choices Program and classroom teacher from Tabor Academy for two days of interactive presentations, discussions and working sessions on the Choices Program’s materials and approach for teaching about contested international issues.
+Join the Choices Program and classroom teacher from Tabor Academy for two days of interactive presentations, discussions and working sessions on the Choices Program’s materials and approach for teaching about contested international and public policy issues.
 Teachers new to the Choices program are invited to a preconference introductory day.

 Bring your planning rubric along and develop strategies to implement the Choices Program in your classroom!

 - Examine the Choices Program’s inquiry model for exploring contested historical and current issues in the classroom, and discuss ways to adapt this approach to your classroom;

 - Explore two Choices units appropriate for U.S. History, World History, Geography, Civics, Government, or contemporary issues courses;